Karuta Competitions

 The yomifuda card for poem 58, with the last two verses circled in blue.
 These correspond to the matching torifuda card on the right.

-The corresponding torifuda card with the last two verses.
+The matching torifuda card with the last two verses.
 Torifuda cards are always written in simple hiragana script for easy reading.

 I admit that I am still learning the rules, but the gist is that 50 of the 100 total torifuda cards are laid out in a set pattern of cards on the floor, half (25) of them on one player’s side, the other half (25) with the other player.